Mamertus: Life

 In 463, Mamertus was engaged in a dispute with Pope Hilarius on the question of the privileges of the Bishop of Arles.
 Pope Leo I had regulated the boundaries of the ecclesiastical provinces of Arles and Vienne: under the latter he left the Dioceses of Valence, Tarentaise, Geneva and Grenoble, but all the other dioceses in this district were made subordinate to Arles.
-Regardless of this decision and infringing on the rights of his colleague of Arles, Mamertus consecrated in 463 a bishop for the city of Die (Dea).
-King Gundioc of the Burgundians complained to Pope Hilary of this action, whereupon the latter wrote to Bishop Leontius of Arles on 10 October 463, bidding him summon a synod of bishops from the different provinces to enquire into the matter.
+Regardless of this decision and infringing on the rights of his colleague of Arles, Mamertus consecrated in 463 a bishop for the city of Die (Dea), a man named Marcel.
+King Gundioc of the Burgundians complained to Hilarius of this action, whereupon the latter wrote to Bishop Leontius of Arles on 10 October 463, bidding him summon a synod of bishops from the different provinces to enquire into the matter.
 In a subsequent letter to the bishops of the Roman provinces of Lyons, Vienne, Narbonnensis I and II and Alpina, he also refers to the matter, and directs them to obey Leontius's summons to a regularly constituted synod.

-The synod decided against Mamertus, as we learn from another letter of the pope dated 25 February 464.
-In this letter, St Hilary declares that Mamertus and the bishop unlawfully consecrated by him should really be deposed; desiring, however that clemency be used, he commissioned Bishop Veranus to inform Mamertus that, if he did not recognize and submit to the regulations of Pope Leo, he would be deprived also of the four suffragan dioceses, still subject to Vienne.
+A letter from Hilarius dated 25 February 464 describes the synod's decision against Mamertus.
+In this letter, Hilarius declared that Mamertus and the bishop unlawfully consecrated by him should really be deposed, but that he would offer clemency.
+Hilarius therefore commissioned Veranus of Vence to inform Mamertus that, if he did not recognize and submit to the regulations of Pope Leo, he would be deprived also of the four suffragan dioceses, still subject to Vienne.
 The bishop invalidly installed by Mamertus was to be confirmed in his office by Leontius, after which he might retain the bishopric.
-Mamertus evidently submitted, since we find no subsequent reference to the incident.

 During his episcopate, the remains of Ferreolus were discovered, and were translated by Mamertus to a church in Vienne, built in honour of that martyr.

 According to Sidonius Apollinaris, (Sidonius, Epist., V, xiv; VII, i) and Mamertus' second successor, Avitus, ("Homilia de Rogat." in P. L., LIX, 289-94) Bishop Mamertus was the founder of the Minor Rogations Processions, held on Monday to Wednesday preceding Ascension Thursday.
 The Minor Rogations were traditionally observed with processional litanies and fasting as a petition for good weather for the crops and deliverance from pestilence and famine.

 In connexion with these intercessory processions, Mamertus summoned a synod at Vienne between 471 and 475.
 About 475 he attended a synod at Arles, which dealt with the predestination teaching of Lucidus, a Gallic priest.
-As this is the latest information we possess concerning him, we may assume that he died shortly afterwards.

-William of Auxerre (d.
-1231) says that Mamertus instituted the litanies after "a plague of wolves.
+William of Auxerre says that Mamertus instituted the litanies after "a plague of wolves.
 For just as is told in the Gospel, that demons, by God's permission and on account of the sins of men, entered pigs, similarly they entered wolves in order to hurt and kill people better, not only in villages but even in cities."